How To Make A Ohio’s 529 Direct Plan Withdrawal

-Before you know it, the next school year will be upon us.
-So set aside some time this summer to prepare your Ohio’s 529 Plan, CollegeAdvantage, account in order to promptly pay the next round of your child’s higher education expenses.
+Before you know it, the new school year will be upon us.
+Set aside time this summer to prepare your Ohio 529 Plan account to promptly pay the next round of your child’s higher education expenses.
 Here is some guidance on how to simplify the withdrawal process from your CollegeAdvantage Direct 529 Plan.*

 Start the process this summer by confirming that two-factor authentication is set up on your CollegeAdvantage Direct 529 Plan.
 As the name implies, you’ll need to verify your identity twice.

 Log in as normal to your Ohio 529 Plan account with your user name and password from a secure device.
 Your phone number must be current in your online account profile.
 The number is necessary to set up two-factor authentication, as you will receive either an automated outbound call or a SMS text to receive your PIN (Personal Identification Number).
 As long as your phone numbers are current, you will either be able to receive a SMS text or an automated outbound call.
 Please be sure you phone service does not block system generated phone calls or texts.

 If your phone number is not up to date, please call the Customer Service Department for help to set up a PIN.
 The team is available from 8:30 a.m. – 6 p.m.
 ET Monday-Friday at 1-800-AFFORD-IT (1-800-233-6734).

 Once you have the PIN, you will need to log in again within five minutes as the session is only valid for 10 minutes.
 If you miss that time period, you’ll need to request a new PIN.
 Once the PIN is entered, mark the device as trusted and the authentication process is complete.
 In order to keep the account secure, this process will repeat during the life of the account.